lightmatter-ai/INT-FP-QSim/README.md

 # INT-FP-QSim
 INT-FP-QSim is a simulator that supports flexible evaluation of large language models (LLMs) and Vision Transformers for different numerical precisions, formats (integer or floating point) and their combinations.
-Please see [ADD LINK] for further details on the simulator and the results obtained for different models.
+Please see [https://arxiv.org/abs/2307.03712](https://arxiv.org/abs/2307.03712) for further details on the simulator and the results obtained for different models.
 INT-FP-QSim is intended for research purposes only.

 ## Setup